Support & Pastoral Care

 - Guidance Counsellor who is available to work with individual students and where appropriate their families.
 She also can provide links with community agencies that can give specialised support.

 - Careers Advisor who ensures that each student has made sound preparations for further study and/or career choices.

-- Future Pathways teacher who organises and teaches courses within the school, oversees work placements and courses with outside providers.
+- Gateway Co-ordinator who organises and oversees work placements and courses with outside providers.

-A Peer Support programme provides small groups of Year 9 students with Year 13 leaders whom they meet with throughout the year.
+A Peer Support programme matches small groups of Year 9 students with Year 13 students with whom they meet throughout the year.
 This helps Year 9 students make a successful transition into the College community and gain an understanding of the College spirit.

 Student support is provided for students who have particular needs in:

 The student support network aims to help students take responsibility for their own choices and direction while at school and in the future.